YogPanjarale/RDB-RandomDiscordBot-/README.md

 4.Change the Bot Prefix if you want in `main.py`

-5.Run in terminal `pip install requirements.txt`
+5.Run in terminal `pip install -r requirements.txt`

 6.Run `main.py` file